 The Self Assessment tax bill is typically split over two payments, with one due on 31st January and the following on 31st July.
 Your tax is calculated by adding together all of your taxable sources of incoming and deducting any allowable expenses, available capital allowances and/or other allowances, and your personal allowance for the year.
 The relevant rate of tax is then applied to each income source.

-If you are self-employed and profit over £12,570 in a year, then you will also have to pay Class 2 and Class 4 National Insurance.
+If you are self-employed and profit over £12,570 in a year, then you will also have to pay National Insurance.

 Directors of limited companies are considered ‘employees’ and must also pay National Insurance on annual income from salary and bonuses over £12,570.

-To make sure you have correctly calculated your Self Assessment, including national insurance any other taxes, speak to the team at Crunch and make sure you get it right first time.
+To make sure you have correctly calculated your Self Assessment, including National Insurance or any other taxes, speak to the team at Crunch and make sure you get it right the first time.

 Payments on account